Brun0-Oliveira/Dual-Monitor-Dashboards/README.md

 # Dual-Monitor-Dashboards / Kiosk

 Raspberry pi dual monitor dashboards rotating browser tabs in kiosk mode.
-Booting directly into kiosk mode chrmium.
-Perfect for dashboards and build monitors.
+Booting directly into kiosk mode chromium.
+Perfect for dashboards to use on companies.

 ### Features